ray-project/ray/doc/source/rllib-concepts.rst

 The ``postprocess_advantages()`` function above uses calls RLlib's ``compute_advantages`` function to compute advantages for each timestep.
 If you re-run the trainer with this improved policy, you'll find that it quickly achieves the max reward of 200.

 You might be wondering how RLlib makes the advantages placeholder automatically available as ``batch_tensors[Postprocessing.ADVANTAGES]``.
 When building your policy, RLlib will create a "dummy" trajectory batch where all observations, actions, rewards, etc. are zeros.
 It then calls your ``postprocess_fn``, and generates TF placeholders based on the numpy shapes of the postprocessed batch.
 RLlib tracks which placeholders that ``loss_fn`` and ``stats_fn`` access, and then feeds the corresponding sample data into those placeholders during loss optimization.
+You can also access these placeholders via ``policy.get_placeholder(<name>)``.

 **Example 1: Proximal Policy Optimization**